collective/collective.developermanual/source/templates_css_and_javascripts/xdv.rst

 Rules (rules.xml) will tell how to fit content from external source to your theme HTML.

-It provides straightforward XML based syntax to manipulate HTML easily
+It provides a straightforward XML based syntax to manipulate HTML easily:

 * Append, replace and drop HTML pieces